GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 UPDATE dbo.Northwind_Customers SET IsDeleted = 0
 ```

-**Step 3:** Next, since you don't want to allow nulls for this flag, set the "IsDeleted" column to Not Null by executing the following SQL:
+**Step 3:** Next, since you don't want to allow nulls for this flag, set the **IsDeleted** column to "Not Null" by executing the following SQL:

 ```sql
 ALTER TABLE dbo.Northwind_Customers
 ALTER COLUMN IsDeleted bit NOT NULL
 ```

-**Step 4:** Lastly, in order to only pull records that are not deleted, you will need to add the following line to the Stored Procedure that pulls the data for this report:
+**Step 4:** Lastly, in order to only pull records that are not deleted, you will need to add the following line to the Stored Procedure [previously set up](/wGetStarted/L-Dev-CustomerAging.html#creating-the-stored-procedure) that pulls the data for this report:

 ![](/images/L-Dev-AdvancedDataSave/AddIsDeletedToPullSP.png)
 <br>

 ## Setting up the Stored Procedure

-Next you will created a new Stored Procedure that builds from the [previous save](/wGetStarted/L-Dev-SimpleDataSave.html#modifying-the-stored-procedure).
-Open up your data source and open up a new query and paste the previous Stored Procedure.
-(Note the code for testing the SP has been removed.
-It will be handled [later](/wGetStarted/L-Dev-AdvancedDataSave.html#testing-the-stored-procedure)):
+Next you will created a new Stored Procedure that builds from the [previous save](/wDeveloper/L-Dev-SimpleDataSave.html#modifying-the-stored-procedure).
+To make this easier, simply copy the SP into a new query, change the command to "CREATE OR ALTER PROC NorthWindAdvancedDataSaveSP" and execute it to save it.
+Then you can begin making modifications to it.
+For your convenience, the SP is posted here.

+**Note:** The code for testing the SP has been removed.
+It will be handled [later](#testing-the-stored-procedure):

 <button class = "collapsible"> NorthWindSimpleDataSaveSP </button>
 <div markdown="1" class="panel">